-- e.
-Colorectal screening services are covered for: - i.
-Asymptomatic average-risk adults, who are 50 years of age or older; and - ii.
-Covered Persons, who are at high risk for colorectal cancer.
-Such high-risk Covered Persons include those individuals who have: - 1.
-A family medical history of colorectal cancer; - 2.
-A prior occurrence of cancer or precursor neo-plastic polyps; - 3.
-A prior occurrence of a chronic digestive disease condition, such as inflammatory bowel disease, Crohn's disease, or ulcerative colitis, or other predisposing factors, as determined by a duly authorized provider.
+- Colorectal screening services are covered for

+- Asymptomatic average-risk adults, who are fifty (50) years of age or older and Covered Persons, who are at high risk for colorectal cancer.
+Such high-risk Covered Persons include those individuals who have:

+- A family medical history of colorectal cancer; A prior occurrence of cancer or precursor neo-plastic polyps; - A prior occurrence of a chronic digestive disease condition, such as inflammatory bowel disease, Crohn's disease, or ulcerative colitis, or other predisposing factors, as determined by a duly authorized provider.

-Benefits are provided for tests, as determined by a duly authorized provider that detect adenomatous polyps or colorectal cancer consistent with modalities that are included in "A" Recommendation or a "B" Recommendation of the Task Force.
+Benefits are provided for tests, as determined by a duly authorized provider, that detect adenomatous polyps or colorectal cancer consistent with modalities that are included in "A" Recommendation or a "B" Recommendation of the Task Force.

-- f.
-Venipuncture for ACA preventive lab screenings.
-If a venipuncture is for the purpose of drawing blood for both ACA preventive and Non-ACA preventive labs, a cost share may apply. - g.
-Fecal DNA screening - h.
-Family planning services: - i.
-Voluntary termination of pregnancy - ii.
-Vasectomies - i.
-FDA-approved tobacco cessation prescription or over-the-counter medications prescribed by a licensed health care professional authorized to prescribe drugs for women who are pregnant. - j.
-Aspirin when prescribed by a licensed health care professional authorized to prescribe for the prevention of cardiovascular disease and colorectal cancer screening. - k.
-Iron supplementation for children from 6 months to 12 months of age - I. Iron deficiency anemia screening for pregnant women - m.
-Expanded coverage of breast cancer screening services which includes: - (1) The use of non-invasive imaging modality as recommended by the provider and within the appropriate use guidelines as determined by determined by the American College of Radiology and the National Comprehensive Cancer Network, for all individuals possessing at least one - (1) risk factor for breast cancer including: - (i) A family history of breast cancer; - (ii) Being 40 years of age or older; or - (iii) An increased lifetime risk of breast cancer determined by a risk factor model such as tyrercuzick, BRCAPRO, or GAIL by or other clinically appropriate risk assessment models. - (2) Diagnostic imaging for further evaluation or supplemental imaging within the same policy year based on factors including a high lifetime risk for breast cancer or high breast density when deemed appropriate by the provider and the appropriate use guidelines as determined by determined by the American College of Radiology and the National Comprehensive Cancer Network.
+- Fecal DNA screening - Family planning services: - (i) Voluntary termination of pregnancy - (ii) Vasectomies - (iii) Contraceptives which require medical administration in Your doctor's office, including drugs and implanted devices and the professional services to implant them. - h) Expanded coverage of breast cancer screening services which includes: - (1) The use of non-invasive imaging modality as recommended by the provider and within the appropriate use guidelines as determined by determined by the American College of Radiology and the National Comprehensive Cancer Network, for all individuals possessing at least one - (1) risk factor for breast cancer including: - (i) A family history of breast cancer; - (ii) Being 40 years of age or older; or - (iii) An increased lifetime risk of breast cancer determined by a risk factor model such as tyrercuzick, BRCAPRO, or GAIL by or other clinically appropriate risk assessment models. - (2) Diagnostic imaging for further evaluation or supplemental imaging within the same policy year based on factors including a high lifetime risk for breast cancer or high breast density when deemed appropriate by the provider and the appropriate use guidelines as determined by determined by the American College of Radiology and the National Comprehensive Cancer Network.